006lp/lx-music-source-sharing/README.md

 # CHANGELOG
 ## Jan 8th, 2025
 We are thrilled to have received the QQ Music cookies provided by @Fun忧怨.
-Our music source version has now been updated to **v2.16beta**, supporting both <u>NetEase Cloud Music and QQ Music</u>.
+Our music source version has now been updated to **v2.16beta**, supporting both *NetEase Cloud Music and QQ Music*.
 We welcome more talented individuals to join us!

 ## Dec 16th, 2024
 Guys, how are you?
 This is a new music source that has been delayed for 6 months. **006lpのPoland Source v2.15.2 is here!!**